rokas-bendikas/Asynchronous-DQN-in-RLBench/README.md

 # Asynchronous-DQN-in-RLBench

 An implementation of multi-agent DQN in RLBench.
-The project aimed to train a Fraka Panda arm to reach for the red ball.
-The system emplyes delta EE control, defined directly from the Q-value predictions.
+The project aimed to train a Franka Panda arm to reach for the terminating state.
+The system employs delta EE control using IK with motion planning.

 # Installation